International agreements on nautical charts

 Official paper charts that adhere to the IHO specifications are given a unique so-called INT number.
 Hydrographic Offices can use each other’s charts to make their own charts, or for incorporation into their chart series.
 The charts have both a national number and an INT number (in magenta).

 As opposed to paper charts, electronic navigational charts (ENCs) do not overlap.
 ENC-producing countries therefore cover their respective areas and make agreements with neighbouring countries about border areas.

 In order to realise a consistent and coherent ENC Database, the Hydrographic Service cooperates with neighbouring HOs within IC-ENC, a partnership of ENC-producing Hydrographic Offices.
-Via IC-ENC, the ENCs are provided through agents, or value-added resellers.
+Via IC-ENC, the ENCs are provided through value-added resellers of IC-ENC.